FOREX-Dollar stands tall after dovish Draghi pressures euro

 * Snap to publicly file for its much-anticipated IPO late next week- Recode, citing sources Source http://bit.ly/2jnSVXJ

-TOKYO Oct 21 The dollar stood tall in Asian trading on Friday, on track for a weekly gain against a basket of currencies, as the euro wallowed at seven-month lows after the European Central Bank doused speculation that it would taper its stimulus.
+TOKYO Oct 21 The dollar stood tall in Asian trading on Friday, on track for a weekly gain against a basket of currencies, as the euro wallowed close to four-month lows after the European Central Bank quashed any speculation of tapering its stimulus.

-The dollar index, which gauges the greenback against six major rivals, was up 0.2 percent at 98.476, up 0.5 percent for the week and near a session high of 98.564, its loftiest peak since March 10.
+The dollar index, which gauges the greenback against six major rivals, was up 0.1 percent at 98.369, up 0.4 percent for the week and not far from its overnight high of 98.404, its loftiest peak since March 10.

 ECB President Mario Draghi left the door open to a wide range of policy options and emphasized that a long-awaited rise in inflation is predicated on "very substantial" monetary accommodation - giving markets no reason to believe the central bank was ready to talk about tapering its 1.7 trillion euro ($1.86 trillion) asset-buying program.

-"Draghi didn't clearly say that there would be additional stimulus in December, so even though the euro has sold off, it might not continue falling for long," said Kumiko Ishikawa, senior FX analyst at Gaitame.Com Research Institute in Tokyo.

-"But from a technical point, now that the June 24 low has been broken, the euro could have more room on the downside and target the March 10 low," she said.
+"We expect further discussion of these issues at the December meeting, where a fuller set of forecasts will be produced.
+For now, markets have been sent a dovish signal relative to earlier speculation," strategists at Rabobank said.

-In contrast with the ECB, U.S. data on Thursday showed that U.S. home resales surged in September after two straight months of declines, giving investors more reason to bet that the U.S. Federal Reserve would hike interest rates as early as its Dec.
+U.S. data on Thursday, by contrast, showed that U.S. home resales surged in September after two straight months of declines, which gave investors more reason to bet that the U.S. Federal Reserve would hike interest rates as early as its Dec.
 13-14 meeting.

 Separate data showed that first-time filings for unemployment benefits rose more than expected to 260,000 last week, but the trend suggests the labour market remains strong.